 Side Effects of Sunflower Seeds

-There are clearly a number of benefits to eating sunflower seeds.
-Some of the potential side effects of eating too many include weight gain, skin rashes, kidney issues and an elevated blood pressure.
+The potential side effects of eating too many include weight gain, skin rashes, kidney issues, and elevated blood pressure.
 Fortunately, most of these side effects can be avoided by consuming a moderate amount of these seeds.

 Best Ways to Eat Sunflower Seeds